| Survey

 from the 12 sites.
 Preserved samples are stored in the Station's

 archives since 1978.
+The most

 well known aspects of phytoplankton studies are those relating